 Eventually, we consider a relatively difficult high dimensional problem with $d = 100$.
 We consider the constraint $\Omega := \Omega_2$ and initialize the particles as above by sampling from a Gaussian distribution with mean $(5.12,\dots, 5.12) / \sqrt{d}$ and variance $10$ and projecting onto the domain.
 We run $20$ independent experiments by considering all enhancements: Increasing parameters $\alpha$ as in \eqref{eq:increasing_alpha}, Heuristic \ref{heuristics:ball} with $\gamma = 0.95$ and Heuristic \ref{heuristics:exploration} with $S=5$, and show the residual decrease as a function of the iterations in Figure \ref{fig:large_scale}.
-For comparison, we also show the performance in the unconstrained setting.
-Interestingly, in both the cases the parameter choice \eqref{eq:pars_non_feasibile} allows us to optimize the Rastrigin function in $d=100$ dimensions, { a result never obtained so far in the literature with CBO.}
+For comparison, we also show the performance in the unconstrained setting but employing Heuristic \ref{heuristics:ball} and Heuristic \ref{heuristics:exploration}, and in the unconstrained setting without employing any heuristic.
+While the latter does not converge to an optimal solution, in the first two cases the parameter choice \eqref{eq:pars_non_feasibile} allows us to optimize the Rastrigin function in $d=100$ dimensions, a result never obtained so far in the literature with CBO.